 When pregnancy, childbirth, or strenuous delivery weakens the muscles in your pelvic area, prolapse of the uterus can occur (the uterus will sag into the vaginal canal).
 When the muscles finally give into the prolapse, you may experience lower back soreness and continual pressure, uncomfortable sexual intercourse, and the feeling something is in your vaginal canal all the time.
 Every (uterine, cervical, or vaginal) prolapse patient will have different levels of progression of distention, symptoms, and reasons for the prolapse development.
 Our doctors at the Caring Center for Women (Drs.
 Irwin, Blaue, Fay, Reid, Schumann, M.D., F.A.C.O.G., and Hermann) have been treating women with this condition for more than 25 years.
-During a consultation at our San Marcos or New Braunfels, TX office, our award-winning medical team will try to get to know you better and learn more about your lifestyle before making a decision on your personalized treatment.
+During a consultation at our New Braunfels, TX office, our award-winning medical team will try to get to know you better and learn more about your lifestyle before making a decision on your personalized treatment.

 "Lauren has a great personable presence.
 She introduced herself and told me about her family-that was awesome.
 She is good at listening and asking questions.
 She was genuinely open to helping with issues.I was completely impressed and the office staff was great too."- M.P. / ZocDoc / Mar 28, 2018